G. C. Cameron

-George Curtis Cameron is an American soul and R&B singer perhaps best known as the lead singer of The Spinners on their 1970 hit "It's a Shame" and for his 1975 hit "It's So Hard to Say Goodbye to Yesterday".
+George Curtis Cameron (born September 21, 1945) is an American soul and R&B singer perhaps best known as the lead singer of The Spinners on their 1970 hit "It's a Shame" and for his 1975 hit "It's So Hard to Say Goodbye to Yesterday".
 He is credited with having "six different voices."

 The Spinners

 After serving in the Vietnam War with the Marines, Cameron joined Motown act The Spinners as lead singer (although original lead singer Bobby Smith also retained his lead position).
 He sang both lead parts on their first big hit, 1970's "It's a Shame", co-written and produced by Stevie Wonder.
 However, when The Spinners left Motown the next year, Cameron remained with Motown as a solo artist.

 Cameron rejoined The Spinners in 2000, after then-current frontman John Edwards suffered a stroke.
 Cameron remained with The Spinners well into the early 2000s; during that time he appeared with them on a PBS music special, singing his 1970 hit "It's A Shame", before leaving again to join The Temptations in 2003.